-Let’s start with a broad level view, and then we’ll break it down into more specific types of software or systems.
+Let’s start with a broad-level view, and then we’ll break it down into more specific types of software or systems.

 Price and pricing model

 However, as is often said, you get what you pay for.
 You can find some solutions that will handle the bare minimum of what you need for a low rate to get started.
-If you can afford more, in many cases a vendor will offer you an offer to upgrade for a better product.
+If you can afford more, in many cases, a vendor will offer you an offer to upgrade for a better product.

 Support and regular updates

-How modifiable is it?
+How adaptable is it?

 It is important to note that there are also ongoing costs, such as maintenance and upgrades, so staffing needs to be maintained.

 Because you are designing and developing it from the ground up, you have much more flexibility than you would from purchased software.
 If it is your software, updates and enhancements are under your control.
 Vendors are typically unwilling to make quick changes based on a customer request.
 If it is yours, you can have a much smoother modification process.